 In Alzheimer’s disease, the nerve cells in the cerebral cortex die.
-There was an increased concentration of aluminum in the brains of Alzheimer’s sufferers.
+An increased concentration of aluminum has been discovered in the brains of Alzheimer’s sufferers.
 Health risks from the light metal are manageable.
 Nevertheless, caution is advised in the kitchen.

 For a long time, most scientists classified the light metal aluminum as harmless.